-Ian here — that bald Californian with the sideburns who’s lurked at the back of almost every Byte The Book event for years (yonks?).
+Ian here — that bald Californian with the sideburns lurking at the back of most Byte The Book events.

 For your chance of redemption (of a promo code, anyway) please hit the contact button above-right and put “Byte” in the subject line.

 Back in my spoken word/performance poetry days I was sponsored for a one-man-show in San Francisco.
-Sadly, this was cancelled due to my suffering a psychotic break the night before (in part thanks to the anti-malarial drug mefloquin).
+The show was sadly cancelled due to my suffering a psychotic break the night before (in large part thanks to the anti-malarial drug mefloquin I’d been taking in Madagascar).
 The show was 90 minutes long and had never seen the internet.
-This past March I decided to put it out there, but wasn’t sure what form would provide the best experience for the listener, and give me the best chance of turning a profit besides.
+This past March I decided to put it out , but wasn’t sure what form would provide the best experience for the listener, and give me a fighting chance to turn a profit besides.

 Because the show is comprised of bite-sized spoken word pieces, my first thought was to put it out as an album on streaming services like Spotify, Apple Music and Google Play.
 There are many players in this game but two of the bigger ones are Tunecore and CDBaby.
 The merits of each are another topic but one thing I learned in my album search is that 94% of songs on iTunes sell less than a hundred copies and each time a track is streamed on a streaming service, the artist is paid around £0.005.
 Which is boll*cks.
 In the end, seeing as the audiobook section of the publishing industry is booming — the Association of American Publishers reported that net audiobook revenue surged 29.5 percent in 2017 — I decided to turn the whole shebang, plus other bits, into an audiobook.

-Because the book is highly personal — similar to a stand-up routine — I wanted to retain full control and therefore didn’t seek traditional avenues of publishing.
-I wondered if there was a viable alternative to Audible which is owned by the overlords at Amazon.
+The book is highly personal — similar to a stand-up routine, I guess — and I wanted to retain full control.
+For this reason, I didn’t seek traditional avenues of publishing, audiobook or otherwise.
+I wondered if there was a viable alternative to Audible which is owned by our kindly overlords at Amazon.
 However, while the exact numbers are hard to nail down, I was told by a professional audiobook producer — at a Byte The Book event, no less — that Audible accounts for between 80-90% of all audiobook sales.
 If you’re a self-published author narrating your own book, you must submit to Audible through a company called ACX.
-Through ACX, Audible offer royalties of 40% of your cover price (which you don’t get to choose btw — they assign a price based on the length of your title).
+Through ACX, Audible offer royalties of 40% of your cover price (which you don’t get to choose btw — they assign a price based on the length of your title.
+Mine ended up being £6.39).
 If you go non-exclusive it’s 25%.
 There is also the AL or allocation factor where, to quote the ACX website:

 the royalty payment for a member (*of Audible) sale tends to be about one-half of the royalty payment for the regular price of the books sold.
 So, for example, the sale of a book to a member with a regular price of $30 and a royalty rate of 40%, multiplied by the Allocation Factor, would yield about $6.00.
 The Allocation Factor allows us to share all the revenue generated by members in a fair manner: for a given royalty rate, a book with a $30 regular price earns twice the royalty as a book with a regular $15 price.

 ACX will also put your title on Amazon and iTunes.
-Seeing as this was the only game in town, I figured I’d give it a go.
+Seeing as this was pretty much the only game in town, I figured I’d give it a go.
 My budget was £500 all in.
-My aim was to 1) recoup the investment and 2) dominate the audiobook market if not the entire planet with my octophilic, mythopoetic nonsense.
+My aim was to, at the very least, recoup the cost of production.
+Best case scenario would be to dominate the audiobook market if not the entire planet with my octophilic, mythopoetic nonsense.
 A mollusc can dream.

 First things first:

 In order to put an audiobook up for sale on Audible, the same title must be available on Kindle.
 Since my experience with self-(re) publishing a novel through KDP was relatively easy, and moderately successful (several hundred in sales plus the title is forever back in print), I got to work.
-This meant I had to type out and format my spoken word routines, write a preface, intros, etc. Even though I was familiar with the process it was still a bit of a headache.
-Because I wanted people to listen to the book rather than read it, I overpriced the Kindle and paperback versions and described them on their Amazon product page as scripts.
-I created a paperback version because, well, as long as you have the noose around your neck you may as well jump off the horse.
+This meant I had to type and format my spoken word routines, write a preface and a couple intros.
+Even though I was familiar with the process it was still a bit of a headache.
+Because I wanted people to listen to the book rather than read it, I described the Kindle and paperback versions on their Amazon product page as scripts.
+(I did a paperback version because, well, as long as you have the noose around your neck you may as well jump off the horse)